wolldog/wolldog/README.md

 # 📫 How to reach me:

- If you have questions regarding the ready-to-README application, you can contact me directly by email at lydiawallis@live.co.uk or click one of the links below.
+ If you have questions you can contact me directly by email at lydiawallis@live.co.uk or click one of the links below.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/lydia-wallis-b1bb0590/)